njskalski/bernardo/docs/gladius/mission.md

 Gladius is editor that "just works" and "fucks off".

-"Just works" means: you don't need to troubleshoot to figure out why code navigation doesn't work.
-It should "just work" with majority (say 80%) of projects found in the wild with **zero config**.
-That's a ambitious goal, but by no means impossible.
-Just far out.
+## "Just works" means:

+### You don't need to configure it

+No configuration means no troubleshooting.

+### Supports typical setups out-of-box

+Most projects in-the-wild use some kind of standarized setup.
+Like Makefile or Cargo.

+Support for these "defaults" will be built in directly into Gladius.

 ## "Fucks off" means: